Veranke: Civil War

-Soon after Peter Parker / Spider-Man's identity is revealed to the world during the Civil War storyline, Tony Stark / Iron Man discloses her triple agent status to Maria Hill.
+Soon after Peter Parker / Spider-Man's identity is revealed to the world during the Civil War storyline, Iron Man discloses Veranke's triple agent status to Maria Hill.
 Troubled by her potentially treasonous allegiance to Fury, Hill orders her apprehension.
 While disguised as Sybil Dvorak, she is captured and taken aboard a S.H.I.E.L.D.
 Helicarrier.
 Deploying an EMP, a Hydra commando team disables the Helicarrier and rescues her.
 She makes her way to the hidden base of Captain America's Secret Avengers and pleads to join the resistance, having lost her connection to S.H.I.E.L.D. and Fury.

-Afterwards, Veranke travels alongside the New Avengers to Tokyo to fight Elektra and the Hand, but is unable to prevent Maya Lopez / Echo from killing the Skrull Pagon, which reveals the Skrull infiltration.
-As the New Avengers ponders the next move, Veranke defeats the Skrull posing as Wolverine in front of Iron Man in a move designed to sow distrust amongst the superhero community, leaving bad feelings on many fronts.
-Veranke also joins the government sanctioned Mighty Avengers under the guise of throwing the Skrulls off balance.
+Afterwards, Veranke travels alongside the New Avengers to Tokyo to fight Elektra and the Hand, but is unable to prevent Echo from killing the Skrull Pagon, which reveals the Skrull infiltration.
+As the New Avengers ponder their next move, Veranke defeats the Skrull posing as Wolverine to sow distrust amongst the superhero community.

-A meeting among the Skrull agents on Earth is held where Veranke is apparently in attendance, referred to as "Empress" by the Skrull posing as Edwin Jarvis.